YichaoXu/TChecker/README.md

 ### 1.2 Install PHP7.0

 Please following the steps from PHP official website, [install php7.0](https://prototype.php.net/versions/7.0/install/).
-We also provide you with a Ubuntu instructions for installation.
+We also provide you with the instructions for Ubuntu OS.

 ```bash
 # PHP 7.0.33 (10.Jan.2019)